-The Dole property's main residence reflects the influence Colonial Revival architecture had on early homeowners in the islands, such as within the Mānoa and Pacific Heights neighborhoods.
+The Kluegel property's main residence reflects the influence Colonial Revival architecture had on early homeowners in the islands, such as within the Mānoa and Pacific Heights neighborhoods.
 Examples of the revival style listed on the Hawai'i and National Registers of Historic Places include Tudor Revival, Colonial Revival, and this nomination's Dutch Colonial Revival architecture.
-Its construction in 1931 reflects a time when homes were built by the wealthy despite the economic downturn of the worldwide Great Depression, and during a period when craftmanship (early 1930's to the mid 1940's) was at its peak.
-The primary character-defining feature that remains intact on the main house is its gambrel roof.
-Along with its massing and layout, these physical characteristics appear unaltered from their original date of construction.
+The primary character-defining feature that remains intact on the main house is its gambrel roof, along with its dormers and inclusion of neoclassical cast iron columns, Along with its massing and layout, these physical characteristics appear unaltered from their original date of construction.
 The wide and high ceilings of the interior's living/dining room areas, with its panoramic lineup of picture windows affording nearly unobstructed views of Honolulu, and original 'ōhi'a wood floors and colorfully painted glass paneled hanging lanterns, are all features that reflect the influence of Hawaiian and Asian cultures on the architectural style.

-The second house on the property is in the bungalow style, which was constructed within a decade or so after the main house and is a reflection of the local/regional Hawaiian vernacular architecture.
+The second house on the property is in the bungalow style, which was constructed within a decade or so after the main house and reflects the local/regional Hawaiian vernacular architecture.
 It is a relatively plain, one-story, wood-framed house clad in vertical wooden boards with large, overhanging eaves and exposed rafters.
 It too takes advantage of its views of the city below and Pacific Ocean afar, but instead of glass picture windows there are sliding glass paneled wood-framed windows and screens, which all appear original to the house.
-Although its exact date of construction is unknown, the four-vehicle carport was likely built not long after the main house was completed.
-Like the bungalow, it is simplistic in its construction, with wooden posts, a low-pitch gabled roof, and a lava rock retaining wall of the hillside behind it in effect serving as a rear wall to the structure.
+Like the bungalow, the four-vehicle carport is simplistic in its construction, with wooden posts, a low-pitch gabled roof, and a lava rock retaining wall of the hillside behind it in effect serving as a rear wall to the structure.